isabelle-np/isabelle-np.github.io/src/studies/jpmorgan-chase/index.md

 <h2 class="afterImg">Project Overview</h2>

-I joined JPMorgan Chase & Co. as a full-stack software engineer within Engineering &amp; Architecture.
+<p class="body">I joined JPMorgan Chase & Co. as a full-stack software engineer within Engineering &amp; Architecture.
 With my specialization in front-end development and previous experience as a UX/UI designer, I took the initiative to lead the redesign of a business intelligence & analytics tool utilized by the Chief Information Officer and his leadership team.
-While I cannot share specifics of the product, I would be more than happy to speak about my experiences in person.
+While I cannot share specifics of the product, I would be more than happy to speak about my experiences in person.</p>

 <h2>Redesigning the Product</h2>
-Without a design lead on my product team, I was the only member with any experience in UX and UI design.
+<p class="body">Without a design lead on my product team, I was the only member with any experience in UX and UI design.
 To learn more about the design processes and tools at JPMorgan Chase, I reached out to senior designers across the firm to understand their workflows and how to make compromises between design and engineering.
-I then conducted user interviews with senior leaders to identify pain points, developed highly-annotated wireframes, designed mockups and data visualizations, and conducted user testing with low and high-fidelity prototypes.
+I then conducted user interviews with senior leaders to identify pain points, developed highly-annotated wireframes, designed mockups and data visualizations, and conducted user testing with low and high-fidelity prototypes.</p>

 ###Development StoryBoard
 <div class="wrapper">
 <img src="./storyboard.png" class="image">
 </div>

-To facilitate the hand-off process with an Agile approach to development, I designed a development storyboard in which I broke down my final UI design into progressive mockups that could be finished in a single sprint.
-This provided the engineers, including myself, a clear road-map to how the product should develop over time without sacrificing the user experience.
+<p class="body">To facilitate the hand-off process with an Agile approach to development, I designed a development storyboard in which I broke down my final UI design into progressive mockups that could be finished in a single sprint.
+This provided the engineers, including myself, a clear road-map to how the product should develop over time without sacrificing the user experience.</p>

 ##Front-end Architecture
-To familiarize myself with the existing code base, I self-audited the front-end code for architectural and accessibility issues.
+<p class="body">To familiarize myself with the existing code base, I self-audited the front-end code for architectural and accessibility issues.
 I noticed immediately that there was a lack of CSS architecture, specifically with handling colors and responsive design.
 While the product included Sass as a CSS preprocessor, Sass was not utilized to its potential to decrease CSS bloat and to maximize modularity.
-I introduced a clean, reusable, and scalable CSS architecture using Sass to increase developer efficiency and to ensure a cohesive look and feel across all domains of the product.
+I introduced a clean, reusable, and scalable CSS architecture using Sass to increase developer efficiency and to ensure a cohesive look and feel across all domains of the product.</p>

 <div class="wrapper">
 <img src="./techconnect.JPG" class="image">